11 Things That Have Gone Wrong for Every Triathlete in a Race

 To get lost in the water, bike or run.
 It can happen in the water as you start to follow another swimmer by aiming at their feet or due to loss of visibility and becoming disoriented.
 Simple solutions: Stop, re-establish correct direction, swimming straight and breathing in front and using a quick glance in front.
+You can also opt for concussion rehab for better understanding of the environment and how to deal with stressful situations.
 On the bike or run it is very common to lose the trail so it is very important to study the route.
 Remember that it is your responsibility as an athlete to know how many laps you are suppose to do and keep track of how many you have done.
 We don’t want to leave the trail, do extra laps or less than required and risk disqualification.

 Remember that each and every one of these tips should always be taken with the understanding that they will be applied depending on the person and situation.
 It’s a priority to always be safe and healthy.
 The mental mantra will help us stay focused and positive, eliminating stress, increasing relaxation and saving energy.
 The mind is like the steering wheel of a car, it will go in the direction we dictate and we have the control.
 To live in well-being, we must steer it in a positive direction.

 The post 11 Things That Have Gone Wrong for Every Triathlete in a Race appeared first on Team Athletic Mentors.